 Recent policy issues have highlighted disagreements in areas such as the War on Drugs, national defense, welfare, immigration, marriage, foreign policy, and many others.
-Because of this—and especially during a heated election year—it is important to discuss the similarities and the differences between the two worldviews.
+These topics represent important reasons to discuss the similarities and the differences between the two worldviews.

 We invite you to a timely debate about the two philosophies and their associated policy applications, as interns from the Heritage Foundation and the Cato Institute go head-to-head to answer the perennial question: Is libertarianism or conservatism the better political philosophy?